CALIPSO: A Differentiable Solver for Trajectory Optimization with Conic and Complementarity Constraints: Introduction

 \section{Introduction}

-Trajectory optimization is a powerful tool for offline generation of complex behaviors for dynamic systems, as well as online as a planner or feedback controller within model-predictive-control frameworks.
+Trajectory optimization is a powerful tool for offline generation of complex behaviors for dynamic systems, as well as online as a planner or feedback controller within model predictive control frameworks.
 The use of constraints greatly enhances the ability of a designer to generate desirable solutions, enforce safe behaviors, and model physical phenomena.
-Unfortunately, many constraint types that have important and direct applications to robotics are poorly handled by existing general-purpose nonlinear programming (NLP) solvers \cite{Nocedal2006} or differential dynamic programming (DDP) algorithms \cite{jacobson1970differential}.
+Unfortunately, many constraint types that have important and direct applications to robotics are poorly handled by existing general-purpose non-convex solvers \cite{nocedal2006numerical} or differential dynamic programming (DDP) algorithms \cite{jacobson1970differential}.

-Second-order cones \cite{boyd2004convex}, which commonly appear as friction-cone \cite{moreau2011unilateral} or thrust-limit \cite{blackmore2010minimum} constraints, present difficulties for NLP solvers due to their nondifferentiability at commonly occurring states, like when the friction or thrust forces are zero.
+Second-order cones \cite{boyd2004convex}, which commonly appear as friction-cone \cite{moreau2011unilateral} or thrust-limit \cite{blackmore2010minimum} constraints, present difficulties for these solvers due to their nondifferentiability at commonly occurring states, like when the friction or thrust forces are zero.
 Common reformulations of these constraints for solvers like SNOPT \cite{gill2005snopt} and Ipopt \cite{wachter2006implementation} are typically non-convex and fail to work well in practice \cite{vanderbei1998using}.

 Contact dynamics, including impact and friction, are naturally modeled with complementarity constraints \cite{scheel2000mathematical}.
 This formulation constrains contact forces to only take on non-zero values when the distance between objects is zero.
-State-triggered constraints \cite{szmuk_real-time_2019}, in which constraints switch on or off in different regions of the state space, can similarly be modeled with complementarity constraints.
-However, these constraints violate the linear independence constraint qualification (LICQ), a fundamental assumption in the convergence theory of standard NLP solvers \cite{Nocedal2006, biegler2010nonlinear}.
+State-triggered constraints \cite{szmuk2019real}, in which constraints switch on or off in different regions of the state space, can similarly be modeled with complementarity constraints.
+However, these constraints violate the linear independence constraint qualification (LICQ), a fundamental assumption in the convergence theory of standard second-order solvers \cite{nocedal2006numerical, biegler2010nonlinear}.